jayway/servicemesh-lab/README.md

 **Using Azure Cloud Shell?**
 > Make sure you have an inboud rule for port 8080, since the Cloud Shell is not in the same vnet.
 >
-> To list existing rules: `$ az network nsg rule list --nsg-name servicemesh-dockerhost-firewall -o table`
+> To list existing rules: `$ az network nsg rule list --nsg-name servicemesh-dockerhost-firewall --resource-group ${DOCKER_RESOURCEGROUP_NAME} --output table`
 >
 > To create a rule:
 > ```bash